 Firstly.
 You can make ends meet.
-And although you might own your property, you can afford to rent a property and keep a roof above your head.
+And although you might not own your property, you can afford to rent a property and keep a roof above your head.
 Congratulations!
 That’s more important than the technicality of whether you own your place or not.

 Secondly.
 Owning a property is not the be all and end all in life.
 There are many more important things in life.
 Like being healthy – physically and mentally.
 And cultivating your relationships with friends and family.
 When all is said and done, people won’t remember you in terms of whether you owned your home or not.
 They’ll remember you for more important things.